5 Tips to Help Strengthen Your Immune System

 A common analogy is to think of the Innate Immune System as a cop patrolling the neighborhood.
 The officer sees a high-profile bank heist going on and calls for backup, then cordons off the area with other officers, setting up a perimeter.
 The Adaptive Immune System would be the specialist called in to deal with the specific threat, like a SWAT team.
 T Cells are the actual SWAT unit that is ready to breach the bank and get the bad guys.
 B Cells are the intel & surveillance unit, flagging the bad guys for T Cells to eliminate.

-So, keep reading for some practical steps you can take to keep these two response mechanisms in tip-top shape.
+Keep reading for some practical steps you can take to keep these two response mechanisms in tip-top shape.

-Ways to Support A Healthy Immune System
+5 Ways to Support A Healthy Immune System

 This is paramount: get enough sleep.
 Immune cells, like cytokines and antibodies, are produced when you sleep.
 Too few hours or poor sleep quality may compromise your ability to produce these immune cells.